MuhammadBilal848/Docker-Practice/README.md

 ```

-⦾ Run a Docker image (this command automatically creates a Docker container using Docker image and names it randomly)
+⦾ Run a Docker image (this command automatically creates a Docker container using a Docker image and names it randomly)
 ```
 sudo docker run -it image_name
 ```

-remove imag

 ⦾ Run a Docker image and edit it (this command helps make changes in the Docker image and when we commit changes, docker makes a new image)